 Prior to my first visit, when I thought of Maui the first thing that came to mind was luxury resort hotels.
-So many celebrities like Oprah, Steven Tyler, Owen Wilson frequent their estates in search of relaxation, away from the buzz of Oahu, particularly Honolulu.
+So many celebrities like Oprah, Steven Tyler, Owen Wilson frequent their lavish estates in search of relaxation, away from the buzz of Oahu, particularly Honolulu.

 Lahaina